stefanRitter/react.careers/README.md

 ## Add a company

-Email company name, 500x500px logo, and careers url to [admin@react.careers](mailto:admin@react.careers).
+Add company name, 500x500px logo, and careers url to pull request:
+1. logo placed in src/img
+2. company data and URL added in src/companies.json
+3. company page created in src/companies